Flash flooding sweeps Arizona; 1 rafter dead in Grand Canyon

 Dillon said he hasn’t yet spoken to company officials, one of whom is on another trip on the river.
 He said while the outfitters were pleased to hear one rafter was found, they’re saddened by the death of the other.

-“Our hearts our broken that people on the trip lost somebody, people at home lost somebody,” he said.
+“Our hearts are broken that people on the trip lost somebody, people at home lost somebody,” he said.
 “That matters more than anything else.”

 A park helicopter took two paramedics to the river late Wednesday to treat and stabilize the injured rafters after receiving a satellite phone call from someone on the trip asking for help.
 Seven passengers who were injured were airlifted out of the canyon, Baird said.
 She wasn’t sure of the extent of their injuries.